Claude Token Optimization: What Actually Moves the Number

 A common source of excess tokens: a large CLAUDE.md that contains procedural instructions meant to be referenced rarely.
 These load on every session regardless of whether the task needs them.

 If a block of CLAUDE.md instructions is only relevant for certain task types — say, a 30-line section on how to handle client billing queries — move it to a skill file under .claude/skills/.
+Plan on 10 min per skill to extract and verify.
 The skill loads only when triggered.
 Same instructions, far fewer idle-session tokens.

 Lever 6: Batch API for offline workloads

 The Message Batches API processes asynchronous requests at 50% lower cost than the standard API.
+Skip for any user-facing or interactive request — Batch API is async only with up to 24-hour turnaround.
 It’s purpose-built for: content moderation at scale, bulk evaluations, dataset analysis, and any workload where you’re processing a large queue and don’t need immediate results.
 (Source: Anthropic batch processing docs)

 This is not a latency optimization.
 Batches have no SLA on turnaround.
 Use it only when cost efficiency matters more than response time — typically back-end jobs that run overnight or on a schedule.